gadenbuie/docker-rstudio-keras/README.md

 A Docker Image with [RStudio](https://rstudio.com) and [keras](https://keras.io/), built on [rocker/verse](https://www.rocker-project.org/).

-Note that currently this image is not built for use with GPUs, but this may be included in the future.
+This image is not currently built for use with GPUs, but this may be included in the future.

 ## Usage